ork8654/Face-recognition-with-sentiment-analyzer-and-drowsiness-detection/README.md

   python app.py
 ```

-## Scope of the project
+Scope of the project:

-Facial recognition is becoming more prominent in our society.
-It has made major progress in the field of security.
-COVID-19 has been one of the greatest accelerators of facial recognition technology with the adoption by companies throughout the world as a method of reducing the contact points for customers and staff.
-Face recognition is one of the newer developments of biometric identifiers that doesn’t require as much time or intrude on the person its verifying.
-Other biometric identifiers, such as fingerprint scanners and voice recognition, requires many different pieces in order to function.
-This project serves as a foundation for future projects based on facial detection and recognition.
-This project also convers web development and database management with a user-friendly UI.
-Using this system any corporate offices, school and organization can replace their traditional way of maintaining attendance of the employees and can also generate their attendance reports.
+Facial recognition is becoming increasingly prominent in our society, significantly advancing the field of security.
+The COVID-19 pandemic has accelerated the adoption of facial recognition technology by companies worldwide, aiming to reduce contact points for customers and staff.
+Unlike other biometric identifiers, such as fingerprint scanners and voice recognition, facial recognition is less time-consuming and less intrusive.
+This project lays the groundwork for future endeavors involving facial detection and recognition.
+It also encompasses web development and database management, featuring a user-friendly interface.
+Using this system, corporate offices, schools, and organizations can replace traditional methods of employee attendance tracking and easily generate attendance reports.

 ## Need any help?
 ##### Connect me on [LinkedIn] https://www.linkedin.com/in/ojas-kale-0607a6218/